tosharewith/postgres-age-operator/README.md

 Based on the proven architecture of the Crunchy Data PostgreSQL Operator, this operator extends PostgreSQL with Apache AGE to deliver enterprise-grade graph database functionality with the reliability and features you expect from PostgreSQL.

+## About This Fork

+This is a community-maintained fork of the [Crunchy Data PostgreSQL Operator](https://github.com/CrunchyData/postgres-operator), enhanced with Apache AGE graph database functionality.
+The original PostgreSQL Operator was developed and is maintained by Crunchy Data Solutions, Inc. This fork is maintained by Greg and focuses specifically on providing graph database capabilities through Apache AGE integration.

 ## What is Apache AGE?

 [Apache AGE](https://age.apache.org/) is an extension for PostgreSQL that provides graph database functionality.
 It allows you to: